gtif-cerulean/cif-stories/cifprojectoverviewstory.md

  <h3>Combining the Blue and Green Economies</h3>
   <p>Named for the blue-green colour, the CIF project reflects the need to combine the Blue and Green Economies in order to have a successful Green Transition.
-Focused on shipping, aquaculture and offshore renewable energy, through close engagement with potential end users, CIF responds to your Green Transition decision-support needs. </p>

 In the transition to create a sustainable world, how we view and understand the Earth are dramatically evolving with the ever-increasing availability of data, in particular, data from space.

-With the acceleration of the development of AI techniques and cutting edge tools that take in data and create meaningful information, satellite-based data is helping us understand how our land, and our ocean, are changing.

 Using satellite-based data, the latest in data processing and AI techniques, and a user-centric environment, CIF offers a cloud-based data analysis and visualization environment for your needs in the North Atlantic and Arctic Oceans.

-Taking satellite-based data and making into information that decision-makers can use to better inform their efforts to reach net-zero for communities, states, industries, marine protected areas, and more.
+Focused on **shipping, aquaculture and offshore renewable energy,** through close engagement with end users, CIF's tools are taylor-made to support

+CIF responds to your Green Transition decision-support needs. </p>

 # CIF Dashboard <!--{ as="video" data-fallback-src="https://raw.githubusercontent.com/BlackCA/cif-stories/BlackCA/cif-projectoverviewstory/assets/BlackCA/CIF-Dashboard1-1760640655409.mov" mode="hero" src="https://raw.githubusercontent.com/gtif-cerulean/cif-stories/4295f1ff9c603860e178de188c93ee01355c2926/assets/CIF-Dashboard1-1760640655409.mov" }-->
 #### <!--{ style="font-size:1rem;opacity:0.7;margin-top:1rem;" }-->
 In a cloud-based user environment, the CIF Dashboard offers decision-makers click-and-go tools to get the information they need to better inform their efforts to reach net-zero for communities, states, industries, marine protected areas, and more.